Our History

 Who We Are Today and Going Forward

-We remain committed to ensuring civil rights for disadvantaged and underrepresented individuals and groups.
-We stand with low-income communities of color, particularly Black and Brown communities, under threat — prioritizing litigation but also using advocacy and communications strategies to dismantle systems of racial oppression and to achieve lasting change in the Washington, DC region.
-Located in the nation’s capital, we have an impact not only in the Washington, DC, region but across the country.
+We remain committed to protecting and advancing civil rights for disadvantaged and underrepresented individuals and groups.
+Located in the Nation’s Capital, we are on the frontlines of the nation’s justice battles.
+We stand with low-income communities under threat — prioritizing strategic litigation but also using public policy advocacy and communications strategies to dismantle systems of oppression and to achieve lasting change in Maryland, Virginia, Washington DC, and across the country.